brasadesign/woocommerce-products-filter/readme.txt

 == Screenshots ==
 1. The plugin settings tab 1
-2. The plugin settings tab 2
+2. The plugin settings tab 2-1
+3. The plugin settings tab 2-2
-3. The plugin settings tab 3
+4. The plugin settings tab 3
-4. The plugin settings tab 4
+5. The plugin settings tab 4

 == Changelog ==

+= 1.1.2 =
+* Fixed minor issues from customers
+* Added: Search by SKU - premium only
+* Added: Filter by price as drop-down - premium only
+* Added shortcode: [woof_title_filter placeholder="custom placeholder text"]
+* the color description selectable so that it can be highlighted and pasted into colour selector by the term description textarea
+* Added condition attribute 'taxonomies': [woof taxonomies=product_cat:9 sid="auto_shortcode"][woof_products is_ajax=1 per_page=8 taxonomies=product_cat:9]
+* Added: the "eyeball" search icon image - can be changed in the plugin settings -> tab Miscellaneous
+* Added: dynamic recount cron cache periods of cleaning
+* Added: option - Hide woof top panel buttons
+* Added: option - storage type: session or transient
+* PHP code optimization
+* Added some features to API: http://www.woocommerce-filter.com/documentation/#!/section_6

+= 1.1.1.1 =
+* Hot fix update for compatibility with WordPress 4.3

 = 1.1.1 =
 * Some little bugs fixed + 1 strict notice